The Baryon Junction and String Interactions

 where $c_\parallel=\frac{2Ml_s^2}{3}$ for planar modes $\xi_{2}^{[2,3]}$, $c_\perp=\frac{Ml_s^2}{3}$ for vertical modes $\xi_{j}^{[1]}$, and $\omega$ is the frequency.
 Depending on the scale and sign of $M$, there are essential differences in solutions to \eqref{eq_massive vertex quantization equation}:

 \begin{itemize} \item{$M<0$:} When $|M|\ll \frac{L}{l_s^2}$, \eqref{eq_massive vertex quantization equation} admits an imaginary solution $\omega\approx i|c_{\parallel,\perp}|^{-1}$.
 Such a tachyon is out of the EFT regime as long as $|M|\lesssim \frac{1}{l_s}$, where the stability needs to be examined in the full non-linear theory.
 However, if the junction mass is negative and parametrically large $|M|\gg \frac{1}{l_s}$, the instability is perturbative and within the EFT.
 We do not discuss the end-point of such instability, but we will get back to the question of whether slightly negative mass $-\frac{1}{l_s}\lesssim M<0 $ is indeed allowed.
-Interestingly, a negative baryon vertex mass is also found in certain large-$N$ gauge theories \cite{Imamura:2004tf}, with the property $|M|\lesssim \frac{1}{l_s}$.
+Interestingly, a negative baryon vertex mass is also found in certain large-$N$ gauge theories \cite{Imamura:2004tf}, with the property $|M|\lesssim \frac{1}{l_s}$ \footnote{The analogous configuration in large-$N$ theories is where three $\frac{N}{3}$-composite strings are connected at the junction.
+The composite string tension as well as the junction mass scale as $O(N)$ \cite{Witten:1979kh}, while the EFT cutoff depends on the fundamental string tension that scales as $O(N^0)$.
+In the large-$N$ limit, our discussion applies to composite string tension and junction mass in units of $N$, and the fact that the composite string tension does not set the cutoff scale indicates no perturbative instability.}.
 Anecdotally, a remote analogue is that soap films form plateau borders with a negative tension~\cite{teixeira2007energy} - of course, one need not worry about zero temperature instabilities in that setup. \item{$M\sim \frac{1}{l_s}$:} In this case, solutions to \eqref{eq_massive vertex quantization equation} are Neumann-like with small corrections:

 where $r\in \mathbb{N}+\frac{1}{2}$.
 This is the most relevant regime to Yang-Mills theory, where we do not expect a hierarchy between the baryon junction mass and the string tension. \item{$\frac{1}{l_s} \ll M \ll \frac{L}{l_s^2}$:} The spectrum of polarizations $\xi_2^{[2,3]}$ and $\xi_{j\geq 3}^{[1]}$ is divided into two regimes: low energy modes with $\omega \ll \frac{1}{Ml_s^2}$ follow the dispersion \eqref{eq_Neumann perturbative expansion}, while high energy modes with $\frac{1}{Ml_s^2} \ll \omega \ll \frac{1}{l_s} $ admit another expansion: